Who has the best mortgage rates in Connecticut?

 Let’s talk about home buying in Connecticut

-Home of the scenic New England vibes and not-so-scenic housing costs, right?
-Over the past five years, mortgage rates in Connecticut have pretty much followed the same national trends as other states, but with the added ouch factor of higher property taxes and generally more expensive homes.
+Connecticut is known for its scenic New England charm—and its high cost of living, especially when it comes to housing.
+Over the past five years, mortgage rates in Connecticut have generally followed national trends, but with the added burden of higher property taxes and more expensive home prices.